 Online Business Management Courses for Credit

 While free online courses generally don't lead to credit, affordable courses that offer a path to college credit are available.
-Students interested in earning a degree can find online courses that lead to credit for a nominal fee.
-The fee charged for these courses is usually a lot lower than the cost to take that same course on a traditional campus.
+Students interested in earning a degree can find online courses that lead to credit for a nominal fee that is usually a lot lower than the same course on-campus.

 Study.com's Business 101: Principles of Management course can be used as an efficient and affordable route to college credit.
 Free transcripts for these lessons are available to all students, but if you opt to become a member, you'll be able to watch all the video lessons taught by business management professionals.
 Chapters in this course include:

 - Management Basics - This chapter covers three levels of management, managerial skills, Mintzberg's managerial roles and the four functions of management.

 - Organizing in Business Management - Topics included in this chapter include organizational design, organizational business structures, work specialization, traditional and contemporary organizational designs and informal organizations.

 - Leadership Theory - Subjects explored include Fiedler's contingency theory, leadership theories, situational leadership and Machiavellianism.

 - Strategic Management and Managerial Decision Making - Explore the steps in the strategic management process, organizational decision making, certainty and risk, quantitative decision making and PERT analysis.

 - International Management and Contemporary Issues - Learn about characteristics of international managers, globalization methods, regional integration, business ethics and social responsibility.

 Students don't have to register to access these free online business management courses.
 Online students can also study at their own pace; however, special software, such as media players and document readers, may be required to access some course materials.